sugaryourcoffee/circlus/doc/development-notes.md

 action and two custom actions to add members and to remove members.

     resources :groups do
-      resources :members, only: [:index], to: 'groups/members' do member do
+      resources :members, only: [:index], controller: 'groups/members' do member do
           get 'add'
           get 'remove'